Congratulations on your acceptance to UT Austin College of Pharmacy, Pharm.D. Program

 To earn intern hours for licensure during the first (P1) professional year, students must be registered as intern-trainees with the Texas State Board of Pharmacy (TSBP).
 Application for registration to the TSBP will require you to submit a copy of your Social Security card.

-The Experiential Program (EPE, IPPEs, and APPEs) is an integral part of all four years of the professional curriculum.
-It is during these primarily practice-based, patient-focused courses that students will gain internship hours needed for licensure in Texas.
+The Experiential Program (Introductory Pharmacy Practice Experiences (IPPEs) & Advanced Pharmacy Practice Experiences (APPEs)) is an integral part of all four years of the professional curriculum.
+It is during these practice-based, patient-focused courses that students will gain internship hours needed for licensure in Texas.

-IMPORTANT: Transportation to and from assigned practice sites is the sole responsibility of the student & the location of available practice sites may require the student to drive or be transported for more than one hour each way.
-The dates of IPPE’s and APPE’s are non-negotiable.
+IMPORTANT: Transportation to and from assigned practice sites is the sole responsibility of the student, and the location of available practice sites may require the student to drive or be transported for more than one hour each way.
+The dates of IPPEs and APPEs are non-negotiable.
 Students must plan weddings, vacations and other travel around the college’s experiential program dates.
-If you are planning any type of activity as described above, check with the experiential office regarding IPPE and APPE schedules.
+If you are planning any type of activity as described above, please consult with our Experiential Coordinator regarding IPPE and APPE schedules.

 Please read the Policy Statement on Ethical Conduct and Scholastic Integrity in the Pharm.D.
 Student Handbook.